SatyaPrakash-Pradhan/SatyaPrakash-Pradhan.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am pursuing my Ph.D. in the School of Civil and Environmental Engineering at Georgia Tech.
+[Prof. Arash Yavari](https://research.gatech.edu/arash-yavari)

 My Background
 ------